-Failure of the household to return the interim report by the 5th of the due month will generate a notice to the household.
-MAVERICS notice X003, Notice of No Return of Interim Report, will inform the household that the case will close if a completed report is not returned by the end of the month.
-The notice will also state that the household's case may be reinstated during the 7th or 13th month of certification, with benefits being prorated for the month of receipt, provided the interim report is determined to be complete.
-The X003 will be sent to the household on the 15th day of the month in which the interim report is due.
-For reinstatement of the case, the worker will send MAVERICS notice F509, Reinstatement - Interim Reporting, to inform the household of eligibility and benefit level for the remainder of the certification period.
+After issuance of the Reminder Notice, if the household fails to return the interim report within 10 days, MAVERICS notice X003, Notice of No Return of Interim Report, will be generated, informing the household that the case will close if a completed report is not returned by the end of the month.
+Non-return of the interim report places the case in "frozen" status.
+The notice will also state that the household's case may be reinstated during the 7th or 13th month of certification, with